sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="updateExtraDataInMessage"></a>
 # **updateExtraDataInMessage**
-> InlineResponse20054 updateExtraDataInMessage(channelType, channelUrl, messageId, apiToken, updateExtraDataInMessageData)
+> UpdateExtraDataInMessageResponse updateExtraDataInMessage(channelType, channelUrl, messageId, apiToken, updateExtraDataInMessageData)

 Update extra data in a message